meta-llama/llama-recipes/README.md

 # Where to find the models?

-You can find llama v2 models on HuggingFace hub [here](https://huggingface.co/meta-llama), where models with `hf` in the name are already converted to HuggingFace checkpoints so no further conversion is needed.
-The conversion step below is only for original model weights from Meta that are hosted on HuggingFace model hub as well.
+You can find llama v2 models on Hugging Face hub [here](https://huggingface.co/meta-llama), where models with `hf` in the name are already converted to Hugging Face checkpoints so no further conversion is needed.
+The conversion step below is only for original model weights from Meta that are hosted on Hugging Face model hub as well.

 # Model conversion to Hugging Face
 The recipes and notebooks in this folder are using the Llama 2 model definition provided by Hugging Face's transformers library.